 Once we receive the form, a CalFresh team member will contact you to schedule an appointment.

 STEP 2: Although the CalFresh application is online, we encourage you to work on the application with a CalFresh Outreach team member.
-They are familiar with the process and will likley get through the application faster.
+They are familiar with the process and will likely get through the application faster.

 STEP 3: Once the county receives your application, your 30-day application period begins.